kaylaxu/scRNA_unit/README.md

 # scRNA_unit
-Unit test files and scripts for scRNA mongodb insert
+Unit test files and scripts for multiome scRNA mongodb insert

-Documents will be inserted in to a database named 'scRNA' and collection named 'UNIT'.
+Documents will be inserted in to a database named 'foundinpd' and collection named 'MRNA'.

 Test file unit_100.csv contains counts for 100 genes across all cells.